 Diana Carmichael is the founder and principal of AMC Strategies.
-With over 24 years of experience in the field, she has earned a national reputation for developing solid strategic planning solutions for her clients.
-Chief Executive Officers, Executive Vice Chancellors, Provosts, Deans, and other institutional leaders and decision-makers have sought her expertise and have benefited from her unique strategic planning approach on a broad array of projects.
+With over 26 years of experience in the field, she has earned a national reputation for developing solid strategic planning solutions for her clients.
+Chief Executive Officers, Chancellors, Executive Vice Chancellors, Provosts, Deans, and other institutional leaders and decision-makers have sought her expertise and have benefited from her unique strategic planning approach on a broad array of projects.
 These projects range from large-scale academic health center-wide strategic planning, to school-wide, departmental and institute strategic planning, to clinical service line planning.
-Ms. Carmichael has surrounded herself with a dedicated team of professionals, each of whom bring to the table their specific expertise and experience in the fields of strategic planning, health services research, finance and space planning.
-The AMC strategies team works collaboratively with clients from their home base in Southern California, skillfully applying strategic planning and problem-solving approaches that will succeed within the complexities and organizational intricacies of the contemporary academic setting.

 The AMC Strategies Team